S&P 500 rises, heading for year's longest weekly win streak

 NEW YORK (AP) — Stocks keep ticking higher on Wall Street, and more gains for the S&P 500 Friday morning have it on pace to close out its fifth straight winning week.

 A report released before trading began showed that U.S. consumer spending grew more in July than economists expected.
-That’s key because consumer spending is the main driver of the nation’s economy.
-Consumers increased their spending by 1.9% for the third straight month of gains, though it was a slowdown from June.
+That's key because consumer spending is the main driver of the nation's economy.
+Consumers increased their spending by 1.9% for the third straight month of gains, though it was a slowdown from June's 6.2% growth.

 Income also rose by 0.4% for Americans last month, snapping back from a drop in June.

-Ulta Beauty, a company that relies on consumer opening their wallets, jumped 8.8% for one of the biggest gains in the S&P 500 after it reported a drop in profit for the latest quarter that wasn’t as bad as Wall Street analysts expected.
+Ulta Beauty, a company that relies on consumers opening their wallets, jumped 6.1% for one of the biggest gains in the S&P 500 after it reported a drop in profit for the latest quarter that wasn’t as bad as Wall Street analysts expected.

 Technology stocks were also again helping to pull the market higher.
-HP rose 4.9% after it reported better profit for the latest quarter than analysts expected.
-It and other tech companies have actually been benefiting from the pandemic in some ways, as it pushes more people to work and learn from home, which drives revenue for them.
+HP rose 7.5% after it reported better profit for the latest quarter than analysts expected.
+The pandemic means more people are working and learning — and printing documents — from home, which helps sales of all kinds of products for HP.

 Stocks are continuing to rise after the Federal Reserve on Thursday unveiled a change in strategy that likely means interest rates will stay low for a long time, even if inflation rises above the 2% target level of the central bank.